AdaGold/api-muncher/README.md

 - Keep track of most recent search terms and allow user's to return to those searches
 - Implement an OAuth strategy using Google
   - Allow users to save recipes to a "favorites" section that they can return to
+- Enhance the Search results by providing pagination, for example only showing the last 10 results with buttons to show the next 10 etc.
+-  Provide checkboxes or other controls to limit the search to options such as:
+	-  Peanut Free
+	-  Soy Free
+	-  High Protien
+	-  Etc